theratioproject/simple/doc/Switch.md

 # The Switch statement.
 The switch statement, is a replacement for `if-else` statements.
 The switch statement reduces the numerous `if-else` statement that might occur in large apps.
+In a `switch` statement, there are